SSWConsulting/SSW.People.Profiles/Ben-Neoh/Ben-Neoh.md

 | ![](../badges/Developer-dotnet-mvc.png)

 ---
-Ben is an software developer based in the Sydney office and one of the top students in the UTS engineering faculty, currently pursuing a bachelor's degree in software engineering at the University of Technology Sydney.
-He is a quick learner, his strongest area of expertise is Angular and frontend technologies.
-He recently initiated his exploration of cloud technology.
+Ben is a software developer based in the Sydney office.
+He is currently pursuing a bachelor's degree in Software Engineering at the Univeristy of Technology Sydney (UTS), and is one of the top students in the engineering faculty.
+Ben is an exceptional full-stack developer, specializing in Angular apps with complex state management requirements.
+Ben is always expanding his skillset, with his current focus on the cloud and building enterprise-grade applications using Azure.

-His Favourite tools include:
+His favourite tools include:
 - **Angular** + **NgRx**
 - **RXJS**
 - **.NET**